ptoupas/fpgahart/README.md

 > python main.py {cnn-model-onnx-file-name} {optimization-type} {optimization-target}

 - `cnn-model-onnx-file-name`: Name of the CNN model to be optimized.
-The model should be provided in an .onnx file and the the value of this parameters should be the name of the .onnx file without the suffix.
+The model should be provided in an .onnx file and placed under the folder `models/`.
+The the value of this parameters should be the name of the .onnx file without the suffix.
 - `optimization-type`: This argument accepts only two values **partition and layer**.
 It dictates the type of optimization to be performed.
 Whether to optimize the model completely as a whole or a specific layer of the model.
 - `optimization-target`: This argument accepts only two values **throughput and latency**.
 Dictates the target of the optimization process.